postsharp/postsharp.github.io/_posts/2020-11-20-distributed-logging.md

 When you have distributed application, for instance a set of microservices, it may be challenging to understand the execution logs unless you have the right logging settings and infrastructure in place.
-This article shows how to propertly configure PostSharp Logging, Serilog, and Elasticsearch for this scenario.
+This article shows how to propertly configure PostSharp Logging 6.8, Serilog, and Elasticsearch for this scenario.

 <!--more-->